alphagov/paas-team-manual/source/team/notifying_tenants.html.md

 1. Your email **must** contain the following footer

     ```
-    This communication complies with out data protection policy.
+    This communication complies with our data protection policy.

     As we outline in our Privacy Notice: